 The late comedian Bob Hope joked, “I do (charity/entertainment) benefits for all religions—I’d hate to blow the hereafter on a technicality.”
 Is that what we are doing spiritually?

 Those who compare the different faiths to be represented by a rainbow; all have love in common with each other, a quaint sentiment not true particularly when violence is evoked in the name of religion.
 All religions do have one thing in common when it comes down to it; they are manmade with only one based on the worship of the true God.
 There are many inspirational spiritualists (many of whom are quoted in this book); but there is only one faith that claims God, who is eternal, creator of all things, lives outside the cosmos, transcendent yet immanent in His relationship with believers proving He is not some myth.
 Mythical gods do not continually communicate throughout time with those in creation.
-Ironically, paradoxical writer G. K. Chesterton (1874-1936) points out if there were no God, there would be no atheists ( in essence, they recognized the God that they ignore, to undergird what their belief).
-I interpret that as atheists acknowledging God, they just don’t do God.
+Ironically, paradoxical writer G. K. Chesterton (1874-1936) points out if there were no God, there would be no atheists (in essence, they recognized the God that they ignore, to undergird what they believe).
+They just don’t do God.

 Biblically speaking, religion and spirituality should be united, with the results leading to prayer and works for the glory of God.
 True religion is godly; empty religion only has “a form of godliness but denying its power.”
 (2Tim.
 3:5).
 A definition of spirituality can be sorted out in Scripture.
 In Romans 12:1-2, Paul writes, “I urge you, brothers and sisters, given God’s mercy, to offer your bodies as a living sacrifice, holy and pleasing to God—this is your true and proper worship.
 Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
+(Colossians even tells you how to get ready, what to cloth yourself in each day, 3:12-13).
 Then you will be able to test and approve what God’s will is—his good, pleasing and perfect will.”

 Build a log fire, and inevitably one of the log’s embers rolls away from the source of the flame.
 When isolated, the ember loses its flame and dies out.
 Put the ember back into the fire, and it is reignited.